PladsElsker/story-book-generator/README.md

 - Python + headless browser
 - Should easily be able to scrape different web sites, and click on the "next chapter" link automatically

-`Input`: A web url of a light novel.
+`Input` A web url of a light novel.
-`Output`: A folder of one markdown file per chapter.
+`Output` A folder of one markdown file per chapter.
 The folder also contains a metadata file with the title & url of the main page and last scrapped page, to support incremental generation.

 ### Paragraph splitter

 To make sure both the audio and the image are in sync, the chapters must be split into visually similar paragraphs and then those splits must be reused for both the audio and visual pipelines.

-`Input`: A markdown chapter.
+`Input` A markdown chapter.
-`Output`: A sequence markdown paragraph txt files.
+`Output` A sequence markdown paragraph txt files.

 ### Light novel to audio
 - https://huggingface.co/metavoiceio/metavoice-1B-v0.1